ezonneoh/simplilearn/README.md

 ### K-Means Clustering
 - Clustering data
-- Use Case: Colour Compression
+- Use Case: Colour Compression on Images